richardTowers/richardtowers.github.com/_posts/2013-05-04-imgur-pacman.md

 People seemed interested in a game, and I've been looking for an excuse to get stuck in to some simple HTML5 game stuff, so I thought I'd have a go.

 My initial attempts didn't get very far.
 Turns out, there are quite a lot of features possible in a game like this and I wanted to do all of them.
 Perfectly.
-Each time I made a finished one thing and started a new one, I'd decide that things weren't perfect and have to go back.
+Each time I finished one thing and started a new one, I'd decide that things weren't perfect and have to go back.
 Too loosely typed.
 Not modular enough.
 No unit tests.
 Yuk.

 I tell myself that the whole point of spare-time hacking like this is to try out new approaches and technologies that I wouldn't get a chance to use at work.
 To be fair, I still think that is a Good Thing&#0153;.
 However, when it gets to the point that I can't get anything done it's not so fun.
 I need to make a conscious effort to avoid this destructive kind of [magpie development](http://www.codinghorror.com/blog/2008/01/the-magpie-developer.html).